notsag-dev/htb-lame/README.md

 ```
 No luck here 😭

-This backdoor can be easily exploited manually if the server is vulnerable.
+Note that this backdoor can be easily exploited manually if the server is vulnerable.
 When connecting to the FTP server, it's enough to pass a smiley face as username `:)` to exploit it.
 Check out the [pastebin](https://pastebin.com/AetT9sS5) with the code diff of vsftpd that includes the code of the backdoor.
 Note that `0x3a` `0x29` in hexa represent `:` and `)` respectively.

 ## Samba
 Search using searchsploit: